 • Stewardship of City’s Physical Assets

 Email the entire City Council, including the Mayor at Council@DurhamNC.gov, or mail City Council members, Office of the City Council, 101 City Hall Plaza, Durham, N.C.
 27701.

 The City Council holds a work session two Thursdays preceding its regular business meeting to receive information briefings and presentations.
 The work session is held at 1 p.m. in the Council’s Committee Room, 2nd floor City Hall.
 At its work session, City Council discusses departmental items on its agenda and asks questions of City staff relating to agenda items.
 In addition, citizens may address City Council to express a matter of interest or a concern.

 Regular Business Meetings

-City Council convenes its regular business meeting every first and third Monday at 7 p.m. in the Council Chamber of City Hall, 101 City Hall Plaza.
+City Council convenes its regular business meeting every first and third Monday at 7 p.m. in the Council Chambers of City Hall, 101 City Hall Plaza.
 Meetings are open to the public and may be viewed live on DTV8, Time Warner Cable.

 City Council holds public hearings to give citizens an opportunity to comment on current issues involving the City.
-All public hearings are advertised and placed on the Council’s agenda for citizen remarks.
-To make comments at a public hearing, citizens can sign up in advance of the meeting by contacting the City Clerk’s office at (919) 560-4166 or during the Council meeting by completing a “Speakers’ List” card located at the City Clerk’s desk in Council Chambers prior to the start of the meeting.
+All public hearings are advertised and placed on the Council’s agenda for resident remarks.
+To make comments at a public hearing, residents can sign up in advance of the meeting by contacting the City Clerk’s office at (919) 560-4166 or during the Council meeting by completing a “Speakers’ List” card located at the City Clerk’s desk in Council Chambers prior to the start of the meeting.